 Guardrail systems

-Install barriers and guardrails along open-edged platforms and work areas to prevent workers from falling off.
+Install barriers and guardrails along open-edged platforms and work areas to prevent workers from falling off, thus minimizing any failure risks.
 You can also use guardrails around floor openings, skylights, and other areas where workers are at risk of falling.

 Fall safety nets

 Safety nets and crash pads are the absolute last line of reactive defense you can put in place.
 Their sole purpose is to reduce the severity of an injury due to a fall.
-So, you should only use them as a failsafe after implementing every single other system possible.
+Therefore, using them effectively avoids fall protection failures.

 Fall protection failure modes

-The term “fall protection failure” refers to any situation where your control measures do not work properly, resulting in higher accident rates.
-Understanding the different fall protection failure modes is critical for controlling them.
+In general, the term “fall protection failure” refers to any situation where your control measures do not function as intended, leading to a greater risk of accidents.
+Therefore, understanding the different fall protection failure modes is critical for identifying weaknesses and implementing more effective safety controls.

 Safety equipment malfunctions

-When equipment like harnesses or lanyards don’t work properly, this increases injury risks for workers.
+When equipment like harnesses or lanyards don’t work properly, this constitutes a form of fall protection failure, increasing injury risks for workers.
 Equipment malfunctions can happen due to excessive wear and tear, product defects, or incorrect application.
 External variables like worksite conditions and weather can also impact the effectiveness of equipment.

 Human failure

-Workers are human, and they make mistakes.
+Workers are human, and they make mistakes which can lead to fall protection failures.
 Sometimes, employees don’t have sufficient training to use fall protection equipment.
-Maybe they put their harnesses on incorrectly or forget to attach the lanyard to the anchor point.
-Sometimes, workers just completely ignore safety protocols.
-Like all areas of safety performance, the human factor is real, and you must account for it.
+They might wear their harnesses incorrectly or forget to attach the lanyard to the anchor point.
+In other cases, workers may completely ignore safety protocols.
+Therefore, like all areas of safety performance, the human factor is real—and you must account for it.

 In safety, the focus should always be on incident prevention, not incident management.
-When it comes to fall protection failures, there are many controls you can put in place to avoid future incidents, including:
+When addressing failures, there are many controls you can implement to avoid future incidents, including:

 - Schedule fall protection training refreshers throughout the year.